MicrosoftDocs/visualstudio-docs/docs/debugger/tips-for-debugging-threads.md

 ## Set a thread name in C/C++

 Thread naming is possible in any edition of Visual Studio.
 Thread naming is useful for identifying threads of interest in the **Threads** window when debugging a running process.
-Having recognizably-named threads can also be helpful when performing post-mortem debugging via crash dump inspection and when analyzing performance captures using various tools.
+Having recognizably named threads can also be helpful when performing post-mortem debugging via crash dump inspection and when analyzing performance captures using various tools.

 ### Ways to set a thread name

 There are two ways to set a thread name.
 The first is via the [SetThreadDescription](/windows/desktop/api/processthreadsapi/nf-processthreadsapi-setthreaddescription) function.
 The second is by throwing a particular exception while the Visual Studio debugger is attached to the process.
 Each approach has benefits and caveats.
-The use of `SetThreadDescription` is supported starting in Windows 10, version 1607 or Windows Server 2016.
+The use of `SetThreadDescription` is supported starting in Windows 10 version 1607 or Windows Server 2016.

-It is worth noting that *both* approaches can be used together, if desired, since the mechanisms by which they work are independent of each other.
+It's worth noting that *both* approaches can be used together, if desired, since the mechanisms by which they work are independent of each other.

 ### Set a thread name by using `SetThreadDescription`